larixer/hid-asus-dkms/README.md

 ## Prerequisites

 1. Ensure secure boot is not enabled.
-If you have secure boot enabled, after installing this DKMS driver you will get this erro message in kernel log:
+If you have secure boot enabled, after installing this DKMS driver you will get this error message in kernel log:

   ```
   modprobe: ERROR: could not insert 'hid_asus': Required key not available